 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person or represented by proxy.
-On the record date, there were 19,119,421 shares outstanding and entitled to vote.
-Thus, the holders of 9,559,711 shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting or represented by proxy.
+On the record date, there were 38,177,462 shares outstanding and entitled to vote.
+Thus, the holders of 19,088,732 shares must be present or represented by proxy at the Annual Meeting to have a quorum.
+The inspectors of election appointed for the Annual Meeting will determine whether or not a quo rum is present.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
 Abstentions and broker non-votes, if any, will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the holders of a majority of shares present at the meeting or represented by proxy may adjourn the meeting to another date.